 Secure the final end of the twine with some additional hot glue.

-Simply place your air plant into the jar and hang it anywhere in the house where you want to see it!
+Pace your air plant into the jar and hang it anywhere in the house where you want to see it!

 Don’t you just love how these air plant hangers look?
-Hang them on any wall to display your air plants in perfect, beautiful rustic style.
+Hang them on any wall to display your air plants in a perfect, beautiful rustic style.

 Just look at those adorable air plants inside the jar.
 I know you’ll love this rustic, gorgeous addition to your home.
 They look amazing anywhere you hang them!